 Mobile broadband deals explained

 To achieve this you need to use a mobile broadband dongle.
-These devices - either simple USB keys or pocket-sized wireless hotspots - contain a SIM card just like a smartphone and connect to desktop computers, laptops or tablets to provide internet connectivity.
+These devices - either simple USB sticks or pocket-sized wireless hotspots - contain a SIM card just like a smartphone and connect to let you connect desktop computers, laptops or tablets to the internet.

 Once you’ve found a network - or networks - with strong coverage in your area then you can begin to compare the available offers.